ucrcsedept/vagrant_example/README.md

      suspend the virtual machine.
 In either case, to restart it again, simply run `vagrant up`.
      ```
-     Record a point-in-time state of a guest machine.
+    - Record a point-in-time state of a guest machine.
 You can then quickly restore to this environment:

       ```
       $vagrant snapshot
       ```
-   Synced folders enable Vagrant to sync a folder on the host machine to the guest machine.
+    - Synced folders enable Vagrant to sync a folder on the host machine to the guest machine.
 Synced folders are configured within your Vagrantfile using the config.vm.synced_folder method.

       ```ruby
       Vagrant.configure("2") do |config|
         config.vm.box = "centos/7"
+	# Share an additional folder to the guest VM.
+The first argument is
+        # the path on the host to the actual folder.
+The second argument is
+        # the path on the guest to mount the folder.
+And the optional third
+        # argument is a set of non-required options.
         config.vm.synced_folder "./synced_folder", "/synced_folder", type: "rsync"
       ```
-   Synced folders are automatically setup during vagrant up and vagrant reload:
+   - Synced folders are automatically setup during vagrant up and vagrant reload:

       ```
       $vagrant reload